Ibiza Virgins' Guide: The types of music found at Ibiza parties

 With a multitude of options, it can be a little overwhelming deciding where to go, especially for new arrivals.

-The secret, no matter if you're new to it all or a seasoned veteran, is to pick the parties where you're most likely to enjoy the music.
+No matter if you're new to it all or a seasoned veteran, the secret is to pick the parties where you're most likely to enjoy the music.

 House music

 House is easily the most prevalent genre of music found on the island.
 The sun and House just go hand-in-hand.
 That's an understatement - they're a match made in heaven!
-Ever since legendary DJ Alfredo imported records from the USA to play during his sets at Amnesia in the '80s, Ibiza has taken House music to its heart.
+Ever since the late, great DJ Alfredo played imported records from the USA during his sets at Amnesia in the '80s, Ibiza has taken House music to its heart.

-We're sure you'll be familiar with songs by names such as MK, Duke Dumont and Meduza.
+We're sure you'll be familiar with songs by names such as MK, Sonny Fodera and Meduza.
 Well that is House music (at least at entry level, in its most broadest terms - and that's a good place to start!)
-Later you can learn about Lil' Louie, Marshall Jefferson and Frankie Knuckles.
+Later you can learn about Lil' Louie, Tony Humphries and Mark Farina.
+READ MORE

 Tech House